 The thyroid labs will measure the glandular output (how much hormone is been secreted by the glands in the blood), while temperatures will measure the effectiveness of the hormones at a receptor level i.e. are they actually doing what they are supposed to.

-- Tackle your gut first.
-Get a stool test and use pro-biotics, diet, and supplements to heal the gut lining.
+- Get on probiotics and glutamine supplements to heal the gut lining

 - Look into your hormonal system.
-Important: work on your adrenals first, and thereafter look towards your thyroid, via thyroid support, in order to begin moving your body temperature, closer towards 37 degrees C (98.6F) and towards stability.
+Support your adrenals first using an Adrenal Cortical Extract, and thereafter look towards your thyroid health, in order to begin moving your body temperature, closer towards 37 degrees C (98.6F) and towards stability.